christophercrary/conference-cases-2022/README.md

 to the repository directory within the shell:

 ```
-cd experiments
+cd experiment
 bash run.sh
 ```

-After the `run.sh` script fully executes, to view some relevant statistics, run the Jupyter Notebook given by the `results/stats.ipynb` file.
+After the `run.sh` script fully executes, to view some relevant statistics, fully run the Jupyter Notebook given by the `tools/stats.ipynb` file.

 **TODO: Finish**